top of page

 Diverticulosis without diverticulitis is what is usually found after successful treatment.
 You should focus on diet, lifestyle, and avoiding constipation.

-Pain, in this setting, if usually due to "visceral sensitivity."
-This is a common, and knowna phenomenon that is similar to Irritable bowel syndrome (IBS).
+In this setting, pain is usually due to "visceral sensitivity."
+This is common and known—a phenomenon similar to Irritable bowel syndrome (IBS).
 Read more about this in my other posts.

 Is my diverticulitis going to recur?